ippontech/blog-usa/posts/mobs-are-not-always-destructive.md

 ## Team Capability and Capacity

 Devil's advocates will be quick to point out that mobbing directly reduces capacity across any team since all developers are involved in the same piece of work.
 While this is a valid concern from those concerned about velocity and throughput within a sprint, our most effective mobbing sessions were used for tackling large stories that probably would not have been completed within a sprint by a single developer anyway.
-These sessions were so successful for us that we even combined forces with our sister team to start in on new feature epics.
+These sessions were so successful for us that we even combined forces with our sister team to start on new feature epics.
 For multiple teams that share a single backlog, this could be a preferable method of getting everyone on the same page as it cuts down on the number of design sessions that are necessary afterwards.
 All team members are now familiar enough with this shared codebase and each person has actually been hands-on with it.
 This means all the developers involved are going to be that much more productive in their work going forward.

 For more on this topic, check out this quick Medium article: [Here’s the science behind mob programming.](https://medium.com/comparethemarket/you-asked-me-to-prove-mob-programming-works-heres-the-proof-70eb6a1d0279)